Rodney L. Lowman: Leadership roles in universities, for-profit organizations and professional associations

-In addition to his academic contributions, Lowman has also held numerous academic leadership positions including service as Department Head (Louisiana Tech University), Dean, Provost/Vice President for Academic Affairs and Acting President (Alliant International U.) and President (Lake Superior State University).
+In addition to his academic contributions, Lowman has also held numerous academic leadership positions, including service as department head (Louisiana Tech University), dean, provost/vice president for academic affairs and acting president (Alliant International U.) and president (Lake Superior State University).
 His administrative duties have mostly been in the context of start-ups and turnarounds.
 He also founded and led for seven years The Development Laboratories, a private consulting firm, and currently heads careertestingandcoachin.com, a private firm.
-He serves on the Board of Leadership Worth Following, a management consulting firm based in Dallas.
+He serves on the board of Leadership Worth Following, a management consulting firm based in Dallas.

-Rodney Lowman has been actively involved in leadership roles in Professional Associations throughout his career, particularly in the APA, SCP and SPIM.
-In APA, he has served two terms on its governing board (APA Council), as Chair of its Board of Professional Affairs (BPA) and Board of Convention Affairs (BCA), as a member of its Committee on Professional Practice and Standards (COPPS), and on its prestigious Ethics Committee and Committee on Psychological Tests and Assessments.
+Lowman has been actively involved in leadership roles in professional associations throughout his career, particularly in the APA, SCP and SPIM.
+In APA, he has served two terms on its governing board (APA Council), as chair of its Board of Professional Affairs (BPA) and Board of Convention Affairs (BCA), as a member of its Committee on Professional Practice and Standards (COPPS), and on its prestigious Ethics Committee and Committee on Psychological Tests and Assessments.
 He headed a committee advising Norman Anderson, the APA's chief executive officer. about strategic planning and an ad hoc committee on creating a values statement for the APA.
 His contributions were important in the creation of APA's mission statement and its first-ever vision statement.
-Lowman served as President of the Society of Consulting Psychology (2001) and of the Society of Psychologists in Management (1994).
-Currently he serves as Research Domain Leader, an elected position in the Society of Consulting Psychology and as editor of its flagship journal.
+Lowman served as president of the Society of Consulting Psychology (2001) and of the Society of Psychologists in Management (1994).
+Currently he serves as research domain leader, an elected position in the Society of Consulting Psychology and as editor of its flagship journal.